blincx/18daycycle/README.md

 ## Unit tests

-I calculated some examples of 18 day cycle coordinates by hand and the machinery of the scripts can be tested against these hand-calculated-coordinates by doing:
+I calculated some examples of 18 day cycle coordinates by hand and the machinery of the scripts can be tested against these hand-calculated coordinates by
+running:

 `python3 test18.py`